 - 1 t thyme

-- Place your fruit, onion, and garlic inside the cavity.
+Place your apple or pear halves, onion halves, and garlic cloves inside the turkey cavity.

 My Grandma’s Stuffing